GSMcNamara/Wordpress-Counterespionage-Firewall/counterespionage-firewall/readme.txt

 == Screenshots ==
 1. Faking WPScan's username hunting.
 Real usernames were "admin", "admin2", and "admin3".
 No hacker can log in with these faked usernames because they don't actually exist.
+2. Defeating WPScan's plugin scan
+3. Defeating WPScan's theme scan
-2. Error message the visitor will receive for banned behavior or devices.
+4. Error message the visitor will receive for banned behavior or devices.
-3. Defeating hackertarget.com's WordPress username enumeration scan
+5. Defeating hackertarget.com's WordPress username enumeration scan

 == Changelog ==